DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 print("\nHead - first 5 rows\n", df_arrivals.head(5))
 ```
-From the first 5 rows, it can be seen that Tourism_arrivals.csv gives information about country names and country codes in the first 2 columns.
+From the first 5 rows, it can be seen that the dataset, Tourism_arrivals.csv gives information about country names and country codes in the first 2 columns.
-The "Indicator Name" and "Indicator Code" column that represents that the overall data on the rows is for international number of arrivals of people in each country.
+The "Indicator Name" and "Indicator Code" column seem to represent that the overall data on the rows is for international number of arrivals of people in each country.
 The proceeding columns after seem to all be years and contain info on the number of arrivals for each country.
 <br/>